MicrosoftDocs/cpp-docs/docs/sanitizers/error-container-overflow.md

 ## Custom allocators and container overflow

 Address Sanitizer container overflow checks support non-`std::allocator` allocators.
-However, because AddressSanitizer can't trust custom allocators to have some important properties, it may not always be able to check that accesses on the latter end of an allocation are correct.
+However, because AddressSanitizer doesn't know whether a custom allocator conforms to AddressSanitizer requirements such as aligning allocations on 8-byte boundaries, or not putting data between the end of the allocation and the next 8-byte boundary, it may not always be able to check that accesses on the latter end of an allocation are correct.

 AddressSanitizer marks blocks of memory in 8-byte chunks.
 It can't place inaccessible bytes before accessible bytes in a single chunk.
 It's valid to have 8 accessible bytes in a chunk, or 4 accessible bytes followed by 4 inaccessible bytes.
 Four inaccessible bytes can't be followed by 4 accessible bytes.

-If the end of an allocation from a custom allocator doesn't strictly align with the end of an 8-byte chunk, AddressSanitizer must assume that the bytes after the end of the allocation, but before the end of the chunk, may be in use.
+If the end of an allocation from a custom allocator doesn't strictly align with the end of an 8-byte chunk, AddressSanitizer must assume that the allocator makes the bytes between the end of the allocation and the end of the chunk available to the allocator or the user to write to.
 Therefore, it can't mark the bytes in the final 8-byte chunk as inaccessible.
-For example:
+In the following example of a `vector` that allocates memory using a custom allocator, '?' refers to uninitialized data and '-' refers to memory that is inaccessible.

 ```cpp
 std::vector<uint8_t, MyCustomAlloc<uint8_t>> v;